-Vaughan is the director of the ReVision Energy Training Center, ReVision’s innovative workforce development arm.
+Vaughan (he/him) is the Vice President of Workforce Development, and leads the ReVision Energy Training Center, ReVision's innovative workforce development arm.
 He joined us in early 2021 when ReVision joined forces with Insource Renewables, the company Vaughan founded and ran.
 Like ReVision, Insource was a worker-owned B Corp and had led statewide efforts to shape solar policy in Maine.

 Vaughan's experience within the local and national solar industry is broad.
 He was chair of Maine's solar industry trade association during the height of policy battles.
 He was lead instructor for the U.S. Department of Energy's Solar Instructor Training Network in New England and New York, where he developed and delivered training to assist instructors from high schools, community colleges, labor unions, and universities to integrate solar into their technical training programs.
 He has developed and delivered solar training for Solar Energy International and Heatspring and provided code official training to inspectors and solar professionals throughout New York for the Interstate Renewable Energy Council and NYSERDA.